limbernie/limbernie.github.io/_posts/2018-09-14-goldeneye-1-walkthrough.md

 ![d24c5057.png](/assets/images/posts/goldeneye-1-walkthrough/d24c5057.png)

 I also don't know my tradecraft.
-But, if I've to guess, I'd say that looks like `base64`.
+But, if I had to guess, I would say that looks like `base64`.
 Let's decode it and see what it says.

 ![78b99b42.png](/assets/images/posts/goldeneye-1-walkthrough/78b99b42.png)